Mount Joy, Pennsylvania

-The current Amtrak stop in Mount Joy consists of two small shelters, replaced in October 2006, on two paved low-level platforms situated in a deep trench.
-Despite the lack of a full service facility at this location, the stop is very popular and has seen an over 40 percent growth in ridership since 2005.
-This may be attributable to the easy availability of parking, enhancements on the Keystone Service line and its convenient, central and safe location.
+The Amtrak stop in Mount Joy consists of two small shelters, replaced in October 2006, on two paved low-level platforms situated in a deep trench.
+Despite the lack of a full service facility at this location, the stop is very popular and has seen a dramatic growth in ridership.

 Amtrak does not provide ticketing or baggage services at this facility, which is served by an average of 15 daily trains.